hardwario/bc-website/content/doc/projects/radio-climate-monitor.en.md

     {{% img-zoom src="blynk-10.png" width="300" %}}

 10. Click the settings wheel and you should see settings for your project.
-We need to get *auth-token* which we will copy to our **Node-RED** in **Blynk** node configuration.
+We need to get `Auth Token` which you have to copy to our **Node-RED** in **Blynk** node configuration.

     {{% img-zoom src="blynk-auth.png" width="300" %}}